SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: SfM-TTR

 where $\tau$ is the inlier threshold.

 In most occasions, the distribution of depths in the image is highly unbalanced, with higher frequencies for closer depths.
 This, together with the heteroscedasticity of the depth errors (errors are smaller for closer depths), causes that the frequently used median scale~\cite{luo2020consistent} corresponds to close points, biasing the estimation.
-Using least squares with all the inlier set $\{ \bfdepthnetscheck_j, \bfdepthsfmcheck_j \}$ is not a good alternative either, the fit will be biased in this case towards large depths as they have larger errors.
-For these reasons, we use weighted least squares to obtain a refined estimate of $s_j$.
-We use
+Using least squares with all the inlier set $\{ \bfdepthnetscheck, \bfdepthsfmcheck \}$ is not a good alternative either, the fit will be biased in this case towards large depths as they have larger errors.
+For these reasons, we use weighted least squares to obtain a refined estimate of $s$ with the depths $D_{l,j}^{\text{NN}\checkmark} \in \bfdepthnetscheck$ and $D_{l,j}^{\text{SfM}\checkmark} \in \bfdepthsfmcheck$

 where $w_{l,j}^s$ is a per-pixel weight, that should be proportional to the inverse of the expected depth variance $\sigma_{l,j}^2$.
 Under the reasonable assumption of similar baselines and matching noises for all reconstructed points, it is well known that the variance grows with the depth squared~\cite{Hartley2004} and hence we can use as weights